wrapperband/Tame-Mossley-FloodRisk/README.md

 ### Method

-Gauge data for Uppermill Tame river was obtained from :   [Ref1] : riverlevels.uk
+Gauge data for Mossley Tame river was obtained from :   [Ref1] : riverlevels.uk

 This data contains an average level for the day and a maximum and minimum level for the day.